Community Peer Group

 As part of a series of changes to transform our grantmaking, since December 2024 we are piloting a participatory decision making process where grant decisions are made by a group of peers from the wider community, rather than by DFF.

 In late 2024, we ran an open call for applications to be part of the first Peer Group, with around 40 applications received.
-The initial ten people to take part in the Peer Group are listed below.
+Ten people were part of the initial version of the Peer Group, and this was expanded to 17 people, as listed below.
+Check out this blog for reflections on how the pilot has gone so far.

 All members of the Peer Group sign a Terms of Reference, which includes a confidentiality policy and conflict of interest policy.
 All Peer Group members are compensated for their time.

 Based on lessons from the pilot it is our intention to gradually role out participatory practices across all our grantmaking processes.
-The Peer Group itself will evolve over time, with new people joining each round.
+The Peer Group itself will evolve over time, with some members leaving and new people joining on a regular basis.

 Atanas Avramov